Doreh

-Doreh (درح) (Note: Also romanized as Doroh and Doroḩ; also known as Dorūh and Durūh) is a city in, and the capital of, Doreh District of Sarbisheh County, South Khorasan province, Iran.
+Doreh (درح) (Note: Also romanized as Doroh and Doroḩ; also known as Dorūh and Durūh) is a city in, and the capital of, Doreh District in Sarbisheh County, South Khorasan province, Iran.
 It also serves as the administrative center for Doreh Rural District.

 Demographics

 Population

-At the time of the 2006 National Census, the Doreh's population was 1,562 in 420 households, when it was a village in Doreh Rural District of the Central District.
+At the time of the 2006 National Census, Doreh's population was 1,562 in 420 households, when it was a village in Doreh Rural District of the Central District.
 The following census in 2011 counted 2,117 people in 560 households.
 The 2016 census measured the population of the village as 2,431 people in 655 households, by which time the rural district had been separated from the district in the formation of Doreh District.
-It was the most populous village in its rural district.
+Doreh was the most populous village in its rural district.

-After the census, Doreh was elevated to the status of a city.
+Doreh was converted to a city in 2017.